Food Science and Human Nutrition (FSHN)

 FSHN 452 Concepts in Nutrition Education (3) (2 Lec, 1 2-hr Discussion) Concepts, methods, and materials used in nutrition education of community, clinical, and school populations.
 Strategies used to educate groups or individuals.
 Pre: 451 and consent.

 FSHN 467 Medical Nutrition Therapy I (V) Development of dietary, anthropometric and clinical lab assessment skills measuring nutritional status.
 Understanding pathophysiology of disease processes, medical terminology and nutritional intervention, utilizing case studies.
-Pre: 486 or consent.
+Pre: 389 and 486 or consent.
 DB

 FSHN 468 Medical Nutrition Therapy II (3) Understanding of the pathophysiology of disease processes and nutritional intervention, using medical terminology and case studies.
 Pre: 467 or consent.
 DB